jonnew/ONIX/oepcie/Specification.md

 use.

 ## Scope and External Dependencies
-- This is a low level library used by high-level library and or application plugin developers.
+- This is a low level library used by high-level language binding and/or application plugin developers.
 It is not meant to be used by neuroscientists directly.

 - The only external dependency aside from the c standard library is [Xillybus](http://xillybus.com/), which will be used for PCIe communication.